ainfosec/FISSURE/Help/Markdown/SoftwareAndConflicts.md

   - Python2 branch avoids installation of programs that depend on PyQt5.
 - Ubuntu 20.04
   - Geany in 20.04 needs `[styling] line_height=0;2;` added to Tools>Configuration Files>filetypes.common to see underscores
+- Ubuntu 22.04
+  - Gpick does not work on Wayland, using wl-color-picker as a substitute

 - Other
   - gr-gsm has to be installed twice for all blocks to be recognized